 Community colleges (CCs) provide affordability and access for higher education, but they are not always popular options.
 Too often, people view CCs as backups for students who can’t get into “good” schools.
 Yes, it’s true that some CC students have dismal high school records.
 Some will eventually drop out of CCs due to lack of motivation and/or maturity.
-However, this same lack of engagement is found at many four-year colleges (there is only a 60% graduation rate for four-year colleges).
+However, this same lack of engagement is found at many four-year colleges as shown by graduation rates for four-year colleges.
 The truth is, community college is the right place for the right student at the right time.

 Who should start at community college?

 Community college is ideal for the student who knows that continuing their education is the key to a better future, but is unsure of where to start.
-This student might be unsure of what they are most interested in or what their strengths are.
-Community colleges, when not free, are reasonably priced, giving students opportunities to try courses they might otherwise not have a chance to explore.
+This student might need to discover what they are most interested in or what their strengths are.
+Choosing a college is a big decision, especially when loans are involved.
+Community colleges, when not free, are reasonably priced.
+CCs offer students opportunities to try courses they might otherwise not have a chance to explore.
 At CCs, students can take low-pressure risks and perhaps find their passions while also giving them more time to mature.

 CC for the unsure student

-A good example of this is a very capable young man named James, who was unsure of what to do post high school.
-Since his parents bought into the idea that a four-year college is the proper route, they convinced James that he should attend (despite his lack of enthusiasm).
+An example of how CCs can be the perfect place to start involves a very capable young man named James who was unsure of what to do post high school.
+Since his parents bought into the idea that a four-year college is the “proper” route, they convinced James that he should attend (despite his lack of enthusiasm).
 Since James “somewhat liked to read books,” he majored in English (despite his lack of enthusiasm).
 As it turned out, James took a broad array of literature classes that he did not always enjoy when forced to read.
 In his very last semester (he graduated in three and a half years), James took a JAVA class, which was the start of his current career.